istvan-tamas/js-snake-game/README.md

 # js-snake-game
-Simple snake game using JavaScript and some HTML canvas magic
+Snake game built in JavaScript the game board is an HTML canvas.